-9.6 If any symptoms occur while progressing through the GRTP protocol, the pupil must be seen by the School Nurse before returning to the previous stage and attempting to progress again, after a minimum 48-hour period of rest, without the presence of symptoms.
-The nurse may refer back to the child's Doctor.

-9.7 On completion of Level 4 the pupil may resume full contact practice (Level 5) once s/he has obtained medical clearance from their own Doctor.
-It is the parent's responsibility to obtain this medical clearance before the player can return to play.
+- 10.13 If any symptoms occur while progressing through the GRAS protocol, the pupil must be seen by the Nurses before returning to the previous stage and attempting to progress again, after a minimum 48-hour period of rest, without the presence of symptoms.
+The Nurses may refer back to the child's Doctor. - 10.14 On completion of Stage 5 the pupil may resume full contact matches (Level 6) once s/he has obtained medical clearance from their own Doctor.
+The sports staff should refer to the Medical Centre at this point.
+It is the parent's responsibility to organise this medical clearance before an individual can return to play.